lili7642/Project-Course-Network-Usage-at-Home/LOG.md

 ### Week 46
 #### Monday 13/11
 Safely transfered the dataset to all participants using an USB-stick and encrypted maps.
 Started a private Git and began creating code for reading the data as a Dataframe.
 More work on the report.
+Can't implement anything until our meeting.

 Jesper: 12:00-
 Linus: 11:30-